Bodily Injury Claims

-When you file a bodily injury claim, you must provide the insurance company’s claims adjuster with certain pieces of information.
+When you file a personal injury claim, you must provide the insurance company’s claims adjuster with certain pieces of information.

 During the time period between the auto accident and filing the claim, collect the following:

-- The names of and contact information for everyone involved.
+- The names and contact information of everyone involved.

 - The insurance information for everyone involved.